 Most mental health clinics in San Francisco have serious need for capital improvements.
-This plan calls for an annual investment of \$500,000 in capital improvements, beginning in FY 14-15 with an allocation of \$300,000 for capital improvements at the South of Market Mental Health Center.
+The Integrated Plan called for an annual investment of \$500,000 in capital improvements, beginning in FY 14-15 with an allocation of \$300,000 for capital improvements at the South of Market Mental Health Center.
 The balance of the annual capital investment will be made available pending additional CPP activities.